The Zhang lab seeks to address two big questions:

 How different cellular organelles/pathways connect functionally?

-To address these questions, we cannot perform experiments directly on human and thus have to rely on model systems.
-The figure on the right summarizes the strengths of different models used in neurodegeneration studies.
-The advantage of the Zhang lab is to combine the power of Drosophila (fruit fly), human cell lines, mouse, and patient induced pluripotent stem cells (iPSCs): first using Drosophila and human cell lines to quickly identify potential disease mechanisms, and then verifying these mechanisms in mouse and iPSC-derived neurons, as well as patient postmortem tissues.
+To address these questions, we have to rely on model systems.
+The figure on the right summarizes the strengths of different model systems used in neurodegeneration studies.
+The advantage of the Zhang lab is to combine the power of Drosophila (fruit fly), human cell lines, mouse, and patient induced pluripotent stem cells (iPSCs): first using Drosophila and human cell lines to quickly identify potential disease mechanisms and then, verifying these mechanisms in mice and iPSC-derived neurons, as well as patient postmortem tissues.
 With this strategy, we ensure the quickness, in vivo testing, and patient-relevance of our studies.

 Drosophila: Fast and in Vivo

-As a model system, Drosophila has several major advantages.
-Firstly, it provides powerful genetic tools.
-Secondly, the generation time of Drosophila is only around two weeks, allowing complicated genetic manipulation.
+As a model system, Drosophila has several advantages.
+Firstly, the generation time of Drosophila is only around two weeks, allowing complicated genetic manipulation.
 Furthermore, it is relatively inexpensive and easy to handle, allowing large-scale genetic screens.
-In addition, Drosophila has a complicated nervous system and 70% of their genes conserved in human, allowing mechanistic studies in Drosophila to be translated to human.
+In addition, Drosophila has a complicated nervous system, with 70% of their genes conserved in human, thereby allowing mechanistic studies in Drosophila to be translated to human.

-A commonly used phenotypic readout to study neurodegeneration in Drosophila, especially in a large-scale screen, is the external morphology of the eye.
+A commonly used phenotypic readout to study neurodegeneration in Drosophila, is the external morphology of the eye.
 The Drosophila compound eye consists of around 800 single eyes, a.k.a. ommatidia, organized in a hexagonal pattern.
-Each ommatidium contains eight photoreceptor neurons surrounded by glia.
+Each ommatidium contains eight photoreceptor neurons that are surrounded by glia.
 Using this system, one can easily screen genetic modifiers or drugs that modulate eye degeneration.
 In addition to the visual system, the Drosophila motor system is also widely used to study synaptic functions and behavior.

-One limitation of Drosophila as a model system to study neurodegenerative diseases is that it is less relevant to human, compared to mammalian model systems.
+A major limitation to use Drosophila as a model system to study neurodegenerative diseases is that it is less relevant to the diseases, compared to mammalian model systems.
 In addition, many cell biology tools (e.g. antibodies) are lacking in Drosophila, making the cell biology studies sometimes difficult.